 There is a saying another saying in the fishing industry, “10 percent of the anglers, catch 90% of the fish”.
 I believe this is 100% true because I see it proven over and over again.

-Something in their process was wrong and I knew exactly what it was, but when your clients don’t listen to you, there’s not much you can do about it.
+Something in their process was wrong, and I knew exactly what it was, but when your clients don’t listen to you, there’s not much you can do about it.

 I Can Guaranty You More Fish

-Honestly, I can’t really guaranty you more fish because maybe there’s just no fish in the river that you are fishing, but what I can guaranty is that if you eliminate your weak links in your fishing process, and you make sure that all the parts of the fishing process are there, you will catch more fish if there are fish there to be caught and you will also increase your chances of catching bigger trout.
+Honestly, I can’t really guarantee you more fish because maybe there’s just no fish in the river that you are fishing, but what I can guarantee is that if you eliminate the weak links in your fishing process, and you make sure that all the parts of the fishing process are there, you will catch more fish if there are fish there to be caught!

 I know this because I have watched thousands of anglers fish wrong or poorly, and after I have fixed their fishing process and identified all their weak links, they always end up catching more fish for years afterward.

-Hundreds if not thousands of anglers have told me how much better they fish once they have mastered their fishing process and eliminated the things they were doing wrong.
+Hundreds, if not thousands of anglers have told me how much better they fish once they have mastered their fishing process and eliminated the things they were doing wrong.

 Eliminating Weak Links Is Critical

-It’s sometimes so significant that some anglers will even tell me that before a guided trip with me they would catch an average of 5 or 6 trout and day and maybe they would get lucky and catch 1 or 2 big ones a year, but . . .
+It’s sometimes so significant that some anglers will even tell me that before a guided trip with me, they would catch an average of 5 or 6 trout and day and maybe they would get lucky and catch 1 or 2 big ones a year, but . . .

-After their guided trip with me, now they are averaging 25 to 30 trout a day and they are hooking into big trout almost every single day on the water.
+After their guided trip with me, they are now averaging 25 to 30 trout a day, and they are hooking into big trout almost every single day on the water.
 That’s how drastic a change it can be once you master the entire fishing process for trout and you eliminate the weak links.

-The results are always the same.
-The bait that was catching all the fish stops catching fish, and the bait that wasn’t working is now catching all the fish.
+The bait that was catching all the fish stopped catching fish, and the bait that wasn’t working is now catching all the fish.
 This clearly shows that the bait is often not the problem.